This article will explain how to microsegment your Wi-Fi and common microsegmentation use cases.

 3.3.
 Create Personal Keys for Each Kid

 Navigate to the kids’ Wi-Fi page or the SSID you’d like to microsegment.
-Tap Add Microsegment to set a personal key and map it to User Kid1.
-Using a different personal key, add another microsegment for Kid2.
+Tap Add Additional Microsegment to set a personal key and map it to User Kid1.
+Using a different personal key, add another additional microsegment for Kid2.
 Tap Save in the top right corner to save the microsegments.

 Any devices that connect to the kidsgroup SSID with a personal key will be automatically mapped to the configured User, so you’ll always know which device belongs to whom.